pblack/docs/content/site-configuration/front-matter-templates.md

 Front matter templates can be accessed from the sidebar under `Front Matter` by users with the `developer` role or higher.

 The configuration for Front Matter Templates is stored in your site’s source at `/.forestryio/front_matter/templates/` in individual YAML files.
-See [Config as Code](/site-configuration/config-as-code#front-matte-templates) for more information.
+See [Config Files](/site-configuration/config-files#front-matter-templates) for more information.

 ## Creating Front Matter Templates
 Front Matter Templates can be created from scratch, or can be created using the fields from an existing page without a Front Matter Template.